psmason/set-solver/README.md

 # Output
 ![Sample Output](/doc/sample-output.JPG)

 An image with matching sets indicated with overlayed circles.
 In the sample below, red, yellow, and green circles centered on each card indicate the three sets found.
+Additionally, recognized cards will be highlighted in green.

 Things aren't yet all that robust, and the top-right set was missed (see the empty squiggles).
 Color recognization is a challenge in dim lighting, where the current approach is too sensitive to a purple bias in the webcam feed.